RAT: Bridging RNN Efficiency and Attention Accuracy via Chunk-based Sequence Modeling

 \paragraph{200M model} We start with a 200M-parameter model in our preliminary study, with a model dimension of 1024, 12 transformer layers, and head dimension of 64.
 The rotary position embedding (RoPE) base is set to 10{,}000.
 We use the GPT2 tokenizer.
 Following~\citet{landmarkattention}, we repeat the PG19 training split five times to reach a total of 15B training tokens.
 The learning rate is scheduled using cosine annealing, starting at \(6.0 \times 10^{-4}\) and decaying to \(1.0 \times 10^{-6}\), with a warm-up ratio of 10\%.
 We use the AdamW optimizer with a weight decay of 0.1 and \(\beta = (0.9, 0.98)\).
 Gradient clipping is applied with a threshold of 1.0, and the global batch size is set to 1M tokens.
 We explore training with three different context lengths: 8K, 16K, and 32K.
 Training these models on 4 H100 GPUs takes approximately 5 to 14 hours.
 In particular, the attention model requires up to 14 hours when the sequence length is \(T = 32768\), whereas the \ratl{16} model completes training in about 7 hours under the same setting.

 \paragraph{1.3B model} The 1.3B-parameter model uses a model dimension of 2048, 24 transformer layers, and a head dimension of 128, equipped with RMSNorm~\citep{rmsnorm} and without bias.
 The RoPE base is also set to 10{,}000.
 The model parameters are initialized using a Gaussian distribution with a standard deviation of 0.02.
 We adopt the LLaMA2 tokenizer in the following studies.
 For pretraining, we use a cosine-annealed learning rate schedule starting at \(8.0 \times 10^{-4}\) and decaying to \(1.0 \times 10^{-6}\), with 5\% warmup.
-The global batch size is set to 2M tokens.
-We primarily train with a context window of 4K tokens and include additional experiments with a 16K context window, for which the RoPE base is increased to 500{,}000.
+The global batch size is set to 2M tokens, and the context window is set to 4096.